DON’T KEEP A STUMBLING BLOCK

 Be wise to heed Jesus’ instruction to cut off, pluck out, or cast from you any stumbling block in your way.

-Be wise to heed Paul’s admonition to avoid, withdraw from, and not keep company with anyone or people who is putting a stumbling block in your way.
+Be wise to heed Paul’s admonition to avoid, withdraw from, and not keep company with anyone who is putting a stumbling block in your way.

 It is wisdom to heed these admonitions!